alinarub/session-notebook/git-cheatsheet.md

 git branch list your branches
-git branch -a list all branches (local and remote) git branch -d <branchname> delete a branch
+git branch -a list all branches (local and remote) git branch -d <branchname> delete a branch git push -push content of branch to github

 Basic Shell commands
 command functionality